djalbat/easy/README.md

 The `TextArea` class has the following methods:

-- `onScroll` takes a handler which is invoked when the text area is scrolled
+- `onScroll` takes a handler which is invoked when the text area is scrolled with arguments `scrollTop` and `scrollLeft`.
 - `getScrollTop`
 - `getScrollLeft`
 - `setScrollTop`